AtnNn/ciao/library/javall/examples/java2pl/readme.txt

 Java-to-Prolog interface Examples:

-SIMPLE EXAMPLE
+SIMPLE EXAMPLES
 --------------
-example1.java
+* example0.java

-This example just starts the Prolog server to get several solutions of a simple goal (append(X,Y,[a,b])), and prints them to a simple window.
+This example just starts the Prolog server to get all solutions of a simple goal (append(X,Y,[a,b])), and prints them to standard output.

 To start this example, type: